gongaakshay/tcs-tagtest-practice/README.md

 FontAwesome Icons

-❤️ Created By
+❤️ CREATED BY

-Gonga Akshay
+GONGA AKSHAY

 Built for students preparing for:

-TCS TagTest
+TCS TAGTEST

 TCS NQT

-Service-Based Companies
+Service-Based Company Coding Rounds

-If you like this project, ⭐ star the repo and share with friends 😊
+⭐ If you find this useful, don’t forget to STAR the repo!